No-Go Theorems for Distributive Laws: General Plotkin Theorems

-By considering the action of~$PD(f_3)$ as before, we conclude that~$\lambda_X(\plotkinspecial)$ must contain an element mapped onto~$a +^{\frac{1}{2}} c$ by~$PD(f_3)$, placing a lower bound on the set of variables that appear in~$\lambda_X(\plotkinspecial)$. \item The lower and upper bounds established in the previous two steps contradict each other, and so no distributive law of type~$D \circ P \Rightarrow P \circ D$ can exist. \end{itemize} \end{counter} In summary, the argument requires two components: \begin{enumerate}[label={[\arabic*]}] \item Some operations satisfying certain algebraic equational properties such as idempotence and commutativity. \item Some slightly more mysterious properties of our monads, making the ``inverse image'' parts of the argument work correctly. \end{enumerate} \begin{rem} The original counterexample is actually shown for what is known as the free real cone or finite valuation monad, as this requires slightly weaker assumptions.
+In summary, the argument requires two components: \begin{enumerate}[label={[\arabic*]}] \item Some operations satisfying certain algebraic equational properties such as idempotence and commutativity. \item Some slightly more mysterious properties of our monads, making the ``inverse image'' parts of the argument work correctly. \end{enumerate} \begin{rem} The original counterexample is actually shown for what is known as the free real cone or finite valuation monad, as this requires slightly weaker assumptions.
 We state it here for the distribution monad simply to avoid the distraction of introducing yet another monad.
 This is essentially a cosmetic decision, and our later results are equally applicable to the original counterexample for the free real cone monad. \end{rem}

 Our aim in this section is to extract general methods for showing no-go results for constructing distributive laws, derived from the essential steps in this counterexample.
 In order to do this, we isolate sufficient conditions on algebraic theories inducing two monads, such that there can be no distributive law between them.
 Earlier generalizations of this counterexample have appeared in~\cite{KlinSalamanca2018, DahlqvistNeves2018}.
 All the existing approaches involve direct calculations with the distributive law axioms, leading to somewhat opaque conditions.
 They also remain limited to the case where one of the two monads is the powerset monad, restricting their scope of application.